pyOpenSci/pyopensci.github.io/_posts/2022-10-18-what-makes-a-python-package-healthy.md

 To make sure we reach our goals, we have to collect metrics on packages submitted to our open peer review process to track quality and health over time.
+And hopefully, through our review process and support of maintainers, we will help to improve the overall quality of packages being created to support scientific workflows.

 > We want to help the community.

-**sADD: NOTE ABOUT WHY THESE PACKAGES MATTER TO SCIENTIST ** packages that make it easier for scientists to process their data, with less complex code.
-Packages that enable open reproducible workflow development.
-{: .notice }

 ## How pyOpenSci hopes to improve the usability and quality of smaller open source software packages that support science

 These, my friend are lofty goals.
-But our mission is to do just that - to help scientists build better software.
-And to ensure that the community nderstands the mainteannce level of tha tsoftware before they adopt using it.
+But our mission is to help scientists build better software.
+And to ensure that the community understands the maintenance level of that software before they adopt using it.

+We also want scientists to understand how hard maintainers work to create the tools that they use.
+And to cite that work if they use the tools in the same way they might cite a peer reviewed article.
+But that is another blog to be written.

-So how do we track that?
+So how do we track open source tool health (for science)?

 ### Peer review is actually the second step in our process.

 We won't begin to review a package [without bare minimum checks](https://www.pyopensci.org/contributing-guide/open-source-software-submissions/author-guide.html#pyopensci-review-guide-for-python-open-source-package-authors).
-We hope that these checks bare minimal checks help maintainers as they try to decide what is good enough infrastructure for their package?
+We hope that these bare minimal checks help maintainers as they try to decide what is good enough infrastructure for their package

-We hope this will even help those that never make it to peer review improve their infrastructure from the start.
+We hope that these checks will also help  maintainers that are creating a new packages even if they never submit their package to us for peer review.

-but what are those?
-* After the review we hope some elements of health have improved
+### Goals for package metrics

+We hope that:

+* after a package has gone through peer review, some of the package elements have improved.
-* overtime we hope that improvement continues and develops... and we also need to track maintenance.
+* over time, that improvement continues and develops.
+* the package is maintained over time and if not, we help find another reviewer or sunset / archive the package in a way that is least impactful for it's current users.

+We need metrics to understand things like

+* community adoption of the package (are scientists using it?)
+* maintenance level of the package (are maintainers still working on it and fixing bugs?)
+* infrastructure (are tests setup to help identify if contributions break things?)
+* usability (is the package documented in a way that helps users quickly get started)

 ### A discussion about package health on twitter